 The route for infertility counsellors working outside licensed treatment centres [AMBICA (O)] and practising outside the UK

 One who is an accredited member of BICA who also –

 either holds the Infertility Counselling Award [this is no longer awarded]

 or submits a portfolio of evidence of infertility counselling practice at a senior, experienced level, which demonstrates a theoretically informed understanding of infertility counselling and the skills to lead and advise others on the specialist skills and knowledge of this field.

 Full details of these levels of accreditation are contained in the Handbook which all applicants for accreditation must read carefully before completing the application forms.
-Each route has forms, specific to each route, which should be completed.
 These are attached to this page.

-Members who are accredited with BICA will be required to apply for re-accreditation every three years; the first re-accreditation will be due three years from the date of the next membership renewal after accreditation i.e. the maximum interval might be any period up to, but not as long as, four years.
+Members who are accredited with BICA are required to apply for re-accreditation every three years..
 Where Members are no longer undertaking infertility counselling practice to the required extent, they will be permitted to become re-accredited provided they continue to fulfil all the requirements of accreditation but for one re-accreditation period only.

 All applicants for accreditation are required to be proposed by an experienced infertility counsellor, preferably one who is already accredited.
 The Proposer should be the Mentor if one has been consulted.